 Senate GOP Rushes To Finish Defense Bill And Avoid Showdown On Relief Payments

-The Senate is set to begin a complicated plan that Democrats say is deliberately meant to avoid a direct up-or-down vote on the $2,000 relief payments that passed the House earlier this week.
-On Tuesday, McConnell moved to tie the direct payments to Trump's demands to investigate alleged voter fraud and to repeal a decades-old law that would open the door for lawsuits against social media companies for the content they choose to leave up or take down.
+Instead of putting the $2,000 relief payments for an up-or-down vote on their own, McConnell tied the checks to Trump's demands to investigate alleged voter fraud and to repeal a decades-old law that would open the door for lawsuits against social media companies for the content they choose to leave up or take down.

+"The Senate is not going to split apart the three issues that President Trump linked together just because Democrats are afraid to address two of them," he said.

+"The Senate is not going to be bullied into rushing out more borrowed money into the hands of the Democrats' rich friends who don't need the help.
+We just approved almost $1 trillion in aid a few days ago.
+It struck a balance between broad support for all kinds of households and a lot more targeted relief for those who need help most."

-"What we're seeing right now is Leader McConnell trying to kill the checks — the $2,000 checks desperately needed by so many American families — by tying them completely to partisan provisions that have absolutely nothing to do with helping struggling families across the country," Schumer told reporters in the Capitol.
-"The only way to deliver the $2,000 survival checks to Americans is to pass the bipartisan House-passed bill."
+Senate Minority Leader Chuck Schumer, D-N.Y., told reporters in the Capitol earlier in the day that the move was an attempt "to kill the checks — the $2,000 checks desperately needed by so many American families — by tying them completely to partisan provisions that have absolutely nothing to do with helping struggling families across the country."

-Complicating matters further, the checks are also politically entwined with a must-pass veto-override on a massive defense bill.

 The chaotic scramble comes as McConnell attempts to shield GOP members from difficult votes in the days before control of the Senate is determined in Georgia.
 McConnell attempted to explain his plan on Tuesday by saying Trump tied the issues together, so the Senate will, too.